kubernetes/enhancements/keps/sig-architecture/3136-beta-apis-off-by-default/README.md

 grow around unfinished APIs.
 Enabling beta APIs by default, exacerbates these problems by making them on in nearly every cluster.
-We observed these problems as we removed long-standing beta APIs and the PRR survey tells us that over 90% of production clusters leave these APIs enabled.
+We observed these problems as we removed long-standing beta APIs and the PRR survey tells us that over 90% of cluster-admins leave production clusters with these APIs enabled.
 Unsuitability for production use is documented at https://kubernetes.io/docs/reference/using-api/#api-versioning ("The software is not recommended for production uses"), but defaulting on means they are present in nearly every production cluster.